alebryvas/pytorch_mpiigaze_demo/README.md

+# This fork of MPIIGaze and MPIIFaceGaze is an extension of the original code for engagement detection

+With this, we are aiming to evaluate the level of engagement based on augmenting gaze direction signals with other signals.
+For that purpose, the code is extended with the following features:
+- logging of detected face coordinates
+- cropping of detected faces and storing in temporary files that can be then processed further (e.g. extraction of emotions or pose)

 # A demo program of MPIIGaze and MPIIFaceGaze

 With this program, you can runs gaze estimation on images and videos.